Jointly Modeling Hierarchical and Horizontal Features for Relational Triple Extraction: Experiments

-\paragraph{Case Study} We further study the performance of HMT model by describing some cases.
-Table~\ref{tab:case} presents two examples demonstrating the pros and cons of our proposed method.
-The first example shows that our model can exactly extract relational triple from a very long sentence.
-The second example reveals the flaw of our model that it fails to cope with the directed relation type.
-As shown in table~\ref{tab:case}, ``CA" and ``AC" actually express the same relation between two entities but with the opposite direction.
-However, our model does not perform well with directed relational triples as compared to the gold standard.
-This is a common case in real life and has rarely been reported as well resolved in previous works.
-We leave the identification of directed relations for future work.
+We further study the performance of our method in some real cases to explore the research question \textbf{Q4}.
+Table~\ref{tab:case} presents two examples demonstrating the pros and cons.
+Specifically, the first example shows that our model can exactly extract relational triple from a long sentence with complex context.
+The second example reveals the flaw of our model that it fails to cope with the reversed relations.
+Having said that, ``CA" and ``AC" actually express the same relation between two entities but with the opposite direction.
+Therefore, if we tolerantly re-evaluate the reversed triples as correct with simple postprocessing, the F1-score could be further boosted from 0.599 to 0.606.
+In the future, we shall investigate more relation-sensitive mechanisms to improve the identification of directed relations.